|

 Featuring: Nora Bayes, Grace LaRue, Mlle.
 Dazie and Harry Watson

-Notes: With the history of civilization as its theme, this edition almost
+embraced the results.
+With the history of civilization as its theme, this edition almost

-doubled the run of its predecessor.
+for several weeks.
 An otherwise forgettable score featured Nora Bayes

-main attraction, appearing as curvaceous New Jersey mosquitoes (wings and all)
+other main attraction, appearing as curvaceous New Jersey mosquitoes (wings and all)

 commuting through the then-unfinished Holland Tunnel.
 In a tribute to Broadway's